Skip to Content

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-I hadn’t run across any cocktails that used St. Germain as the base spirit, so I started checking out various St. Germain cocktails and while doing some research I came across an interesting sounding cocktail on Saveur called the Lumiere.
-The Lumiere is a classic gin cocktail, with the base of gin and lime juice, with green chartreuse and we love it served in this beautiful tulip glass!
+We hadn’t run across any cocktails that used St. Germain as the base spirit, so we started researching.
+We came across an interesting sounding cocktail called the Lumiere.
+It is a classic gin cocktail, with a base of gin and lime juice, accompanied by green chartreuse and we love it served in this beautiful tulip glass!

 The Lumiere classic cocktail in a tall coupe with amixing glass and bar spoon, jigger and juicer in the background.